 1. Midland 75-822 Handheld CB Radio

-- Has a maximum output of 4 watts
+- Maximum of 4 watts

-- Features several quick function buttons
+- Features several quick function switches

-As for power sources, this portable radio can use six AA batteries so that you can get the most out of it on the go.
+As for power sources, this radio can use six AA batteries so that you can get the most out of it on the go.
 However, if you plan on using it for an extended period, you can hook the radio up to an adapter that plugs into the cigarette lighter port of your vehicle.

-The inclusion of an automatic noise limiter as a feature in this CB radio helps ensure that there isn’t too much static or background noise when you’re receiving a message.
-This model is also rather well-made when you consider that it’s priced similarly to other mid-range CB radios.
+The inclusion of a noise-limiting feature in this CB radio helps ensure that there isn’t too much static when you are receiving a message.
+This is also rather well-made when you consider that it is priced similarly to other mid-range CB radios in the market.

 2. Cobra HHRT50 CB Radio With Antenna

-- You can monitor up to 3 NOAA channels at the same time
+- You can monitor up to 3 N.O.A.A. channels simultaneously

-- Features dual channel monitoring for other ones
+- Has two-channel monitoring for other ones

 3. Midland 75-785 Handheld CB Radio

-- Features the maximum allowed output of 4 watts
+- Maximum allowed output of 4 watts

-- Comes included with a one-year manufacturer’s warranty
+- Comes with a one-year manufacturer’s assurance

 For customers that want something a little more affordable, this handheld CB from Midland is one of the best choices.
-Available for about half the price of the other two radios that we’ve looked at so far, this is surprisingly one of the most reliable models in its price range, which is rare for cheap radios.
+Available for about half the price of the other two radios that we’ve looked at so far, this is surprisingly one of the top and most reliable in its price range, which is rare for cheap radios.

 This model is also designed to be as durable as possible so you won’t have to worry about taking it out of the truck or car.
-The housing is made out of durable and hard plastic, and it can withstand falls and vibration without taking any long-term damage.
+The housing is made out of durable plastic, and it can withstand falls and vibration without taking any long-term damage.

 You also have a few different options when it comes to powering this device, ranging from nine AA batteries to using your car’s lighter if you don’t feel like wasting them.
-You can also use nickel-cadmium batteries with this model, and they can be charged through the port in the side of the device.
+You can also use nickel-cadmium ones with this model, and they can be charged through the port in the side of the device.